-Starting off his career as a grade school art teacher, Ray eventually entered the world of professional sculpting.
-He has cultivated his sculpting chops in a truly unique way, carving pumpkins.
+Starting off his career as a grade school art teacher, Ray Villafane eventually entered the world of professional sculpting.
+Over the years, he has cultivated his sculpting chops in a truly unique way, he mainly carves pumpkins.
 Check out the tips he shares here with us for creating your own cut-above pumpkin sculptures.
-In the fall, look for Ray’s in-depth instructional DVDs.
-For more information check, out Villafane Studios.
-We’ll post something when the DVDs are released and maybe even give away some copies.
+For more information, check out Villafane Studios.

 How did you first get into pumpkin carving?

 Prior to becoming a professional sculptor for the toy and collectible industry, I was a kindergarten-12 art teacher in a small school district.
 While teaching, a student brought in a pumpkin for me to try and carve.
 It didn’t look ANYTHING like they do today, but it looked good enough for the kids to bring in more pumpkins for me to carve.
 This gave me plenty of practice.
 Over the years, the carvings haven gotten better, and when I eventually started sculpting them for a living, they got quite a bit better.

 How do you know which vegetables will be good for carving?

 I haven’t strayed too far beyond pumpkins when it comes to creating art out of produce, but I have experimented a little and plan on trying other veggies.
 Basically, you want something with a fairly consistent texture, such as a potato.
 You also want something that has a deep wall to carve, such as the upper portion of butternut squash.
 Density is also a factor.
 You don’t want something that is so hard that you need a Dremel tool to cut into it, but you also don’t want something so soft (like a tomato) that structurally doesn’t hold its own.
 The most important thing is to experiment and to have fun.
 And if it turns out bad, you can always eat it!

 Your pieces have very intricate features.
 How do you plan out what the carving will look like?
 Do you sketch them out beforehand?